icon-project/multisig-wallet/README.md

 }
 ```

-After deploying wallet, wallet owners can deposit ICX and tokens(simply 'send icx' and 'transfer' token to wallet) and manage it.
+After deploying wallet, wallet owners can deposit ICX and tokens(simply 'send icx' and 'transfer' token to the wallet) and manage it.
 When using funds or changing Internally set conditions, use ```submitTransaction``` method.
-For example, if you want to send 10 ICX to specific address, call ```submitTransaction``` with ballow parameters.
+For example, if you want to send 10 ICX to the specific address, call ```submitTransaction``` with below parameters.
 ```json
 {
     "_destination": "hx43fe2~",